cnr-isti-vclab/3DHOP/README.txt

    + in the just opened properties window select the "shortcut" tab and edit the "target" field adding to the end of the line "--allow-file-access-from-files", then click on "apply";
    + open your browser from the just edited link on the desktop (now the browser should be enabled to open local files);
    + download and unpack 3DHOP on your PC;
    + browse the 3DHOP folder and simply drag and drop the desired HTML files inside the opened browser and you are done!

    For Linux:
-   + from a shell, it is possible to launch the browsers with the "--allow-file-access-from-files" parameter OR
+   + from a shell, it is possible to launch the browsers with the "--allow-file-access-from-files" parameter;
+   OR
-   + it is possible to create an alias or a desktop shortcut with the parameter, similarly to the Windows PC For MacOS:
+   + it is possible to create an alias or a desktop shortcut with the parameter, similarly to the Windows PC.

+   For Mac:
    + from a shell, it is possible to launch the browsers with the "--allow-file-access-from-files" parameter.
-For example, to use Chrome, the command is: "open /Applications/Google\ Chrome.app --args --allow-file-access-from-files"
+For example, to use Chrome, the command is: "open /Applications/Google\ Chrome.app --args --allow-file-access-from-files";
    OR
-   + create an appleScript using Automator, that launch the browser using the appropriate parameter
+   + create an appleScript using Automator, that launch the browser using the appropriate parameter.

    [Tip: on FIREFOX, EDGE and SAFARI browsers, there is no simple way to enable the local files access (so, it is recommended to install a Web Server if you need to work with these browser locally).
 However, by default it supports the use of 3D models in Ply format, so you can use 3DHOP in a limited mode, restricted to single resolution models, but without to perform any procedure or to install nothing.]

-More detailed info on the deployment of 3DHOP can be found in this [pdf](http://3dhop.net/download/3DHOPsite_deployment.pdf).

 #### TECHNICAL INFO
 -------------------